18 Point Heating and Air Conditioning Warm-Up Check-Up Special $59

 (Reg $99…Limited time only…special price is per unit)

 18 Point Check-Ups are conducted on currently functioning units as part of your annual maintenance program.
 If your air conditioning unit or furnace isn’t working properly, you are in need of a Service Call, not a Check-Up.
 Click here for our current Service Call specials.

-Most Air Conditioning problems can be detected in advance with a simple check up, before the sun starts to melt all of us here in DFW.
+Most Heating and Air Conditioning problems can be detected in advance with a simple check up, before the problems start here in Dallas.

-Did you know that your cooling system can lose 5% of its efficiency every year it misses a tune-up?
+Did you know that your Heating and Air Conditioning system can lose 5% of its efficiency every year it misses a tune-up?

-For a limited time only, take advantage of our 18 point cooling system check-up special.
-One of our Extreme Comfort Air Conditioning and Heating Technicians will check all of your air conditioner critical system component measurements, inspect accessible components for wear or potential issues, and measure air conditioner refrigerant levels for optimum performance.
+For a limited time only, take advantage of our 18 point Fall check-up special.
+One of our Extreme Comfort Air Conditioning and Heating Technicians will check all of your air conditioner critical system component measurements, inspect accessible components for wear or potential issues, and measure heating system levels for optimum performance.
 In addition, your technician will check overall system air flow and operation and tighten, adjust, lubricate, & calibrate components as necessary.

-If any issues are detected, your Extreme Comfort technician will provide you with a suggested plan of action plus we will add up to one pound of R-410a refrigerant FREE if needed.
+If any issues are detected, your Extreme Comfort technician will provide you with a suggested plan of action .
 Necessary parts and repair services additional.
-Expires 4/30/2019.
+Rooftop units extra.
+Expires 11/27/2019.

 18 Point Cooling System Check Up Includes: